tgvashworth/action-graph/README.md

  SendAMessage   DeleteAMessage
 ```

 Running `DeleteAMessage` would cause `OpenAWebsite` and `Login` to run, but not `SendAMessage`.
-This is action-graph's special sauce — it will figure out the minimum amount of work required to run an action.
+This is action-graph's special sauce — it will figure out the minimum amount of work required to run an action, even with very complicated (or repeated) dependencies.

 ## A simple example